Create Comparison

 You can select this option to compare data directly from database tables.

-• Choose a dataset from the available options and select the primary key to uniquely identify records.
+• Choose a dataset from the available options.

 • Filter: Add a filter clause to narrow down your dataset, helping you focus only on relevant data points for analysis.